Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Advanced Stats

-- During their past 10 games, the Golden Knights have scored two more goals per game than their average on the season.
+- In their past 10 games, the Golden Knights are scoring two more goals per game than their season-long average.

-- The Golden Knights are ranked 11th in league play in goals against this season, having allowed 225 total goals (2.7 per game).
+- The Golden Knights rank 11th in total goals against, conceding 2.7 goals per game (225 total) in NHL action.

-- The squad has the league's ninth-best goal differential at +42 this season.
+- The team has the league's ninth-best goal differential at +42 this season.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.